DanielFLopez1620/learning_ros2/m03_robot_description/m03_robot_description.md

     urdf_to_graphiz <your_urdf>.urdf  #Generates a .pdf and a .gv files evince <your_urdf>.pdf

-Now, lets explain the launch for visualization, it must (at least contain) the following python structure:
+Now, lets explain the launch we are going to use for visualization, it must (at least contain) the following python structure:

 1. The imports from **launch** in this case the **LaunchDescriptions** (as it is the base for any *launch.py* description), **actions.DeclareLaunchArguments** (to use arguments for nodes in the launch), **actions.IncludeLaunchDescription** (to include other launch files), **substitutions.LaunchConfiguration** (related to the configuration of an argument), **substituions.PathJoinSubstitution** (for adding file with a relative path to the same package or other packages) and **substitutions.FindPackageShare** (for including other packages paths), as show as follow: